Find out how to work out VAT on supplies of staff including supplies made by staff bureaux.

 6.1 Meaning of secondment by an employer

-The secondment by an employer (other than an employment business within the meaning of the Employment Agencies Act 1973) of a member of its staff (the employee) to another business which:
+An employer (other than an employment business within the meaning of the Employment Agencies Act 1973) may second a member of its staff (the employee) to another business which:

 (a) exercises exclusive control over the allocation and performance of the employee’s duties during the period of secondment